niallbee/capstone/guides/day-2/guide-3-webserver-database.md

 The first option is more simplistic but less secure but we will use here to test our configuration.
 [Guide 4](LINK) walks you through how to deploy a Load balancer.

-1. To add an external IP to our webserver insert the following code block into the `google_compute_instance` `network_interface` block in the `weberser.tf` file in the `day-2/webseerver` folder
+1. To add an external IP to our webserver insert the following code block into the `google_compute_instance` `network_interface` block in the `webserver.tf` file in the `day-2/webserver` folder
    ```
    access_config {
      // Ephemeral public IP
    }
    ```
-2. To allow traffic to our webserver insert the following code block into the `google_compute_instance` resource block in the `weberser.tf` file in the `day-2/webseerver` folder
+2. To allow traffic to our webserver insert the following code block into the `google_compute_instance` resource block in the `webserver.tf` file in the `day-2/webserver` folder
    ```
    tags = ["allow-http"]
    ```